Slippery Swede: 1971 Saab Sonnett III – Now $9,500

 February 11, 2021 Update – After assuming for two weeks this rare Saab had been sold following an expired ad, we just came across a new listing with a $2,000 lower asking price that now sits at $9,500.
 You can find the new listing here on Craigslist in Stockbridge, Massachusetts where you can start the conversation by calling the seller at (413) 717- 7551.

 For those enthusiasts who think the term “Good Looking Saab” is an oxymoron, we remind you that quirky made the incredibly slippery and good-looking V4-powered, front-wheel-drive, fiberglass-bodied Sonett in three forms from 1966 through 1974.
-Featured here is a 1971 Series III example currently listed here on Craigslist in Stockbridge, Massachusetts with an asking price of $11,500.
+Featured here is a 1971 Series III example originally listed in January 2021 on Craigslist in Stockbridge, Massachusetts with an asking price of $11,500.
 A quick check of the Hagerty Insurance Online Valuation Tool confirms this private seller has their Sonett III priced exactly at the #2 “Excellent” appraisal of $11,500.
 The private seller hints they are open to offers and possible trades.
-If you are serious about buying this Saab, you can start the conversation by calling Chris at (413) 717-7551.
-When you do, please remember to mention you saw their Sonett III featured here on GuysWithRides.com

 The Hagerty Insurance Valuation Guide provides a nice synopsis of the very slippery Saab Sonett: